MadelineMurray/pantheon/docs/Reference/Pantheon-CLI-Syntax.md

 remote-connections-limit-enabled=false
 ```

-Specify to limit the percentage of wire connections initiated by peers.
+Specify to limit the percentage of remote P2P connections initiated by peers.
 Default is true.

 !!! tip
     In private networks with a level of trust between peers, disabling the remote connection limits